k1tikurisu/is-founding-day-of-wu/README.md

-# is Wakayama University founded?
+# Is founding day of Wakayama University?

 (university exercise)